 ‘If you can’t get in the first instance, there are other courses you can enrol in or subjects you can take which may lead you down the road toward your dream career,’ says Fiona.

 ‘There are plenty of examples of students who might not have been able to enrol directly in the degree they were gunning for originally, but eventually find their way in.’

 After the VCE results and ATARs are released, you’ll have the opportunity to review your course preferences.
 Be sure to consider your folio presentations, feedback from interviews and any auditions, as well as your ATAR results when making changes.

 What should you do if your ATAR is just a few points off your dream course?
-Luke suggests keeping the course as your number one preference.
+Fiona suggests keeping the course as your number one preference.
 But if your ATAR is way off the mark, it’s time to shuffle those preferences and choose a different pathway course on your VTAC preference form instead.